-Subspecialty Journal Club is held every other month with each resident critically reviewing a selected article published in a major ophthalmic journal.
-In addition to the medical center's Dykes Library the department maintains its own library, including video journals and a CD-ROM library of reference textbooks.
-The department provides computer facilities for residents and access to the Internet for information retrieval and medical data base search.
+A subspecialty Journal Club is held every other month with each resident critically reviewing a selected article published in a major ophthalmic journal and then discuss it or ?.
+In addition to the medical center's Dykes Library, the department maintains its own library, including video journals and a CD-ROM library of reference textbooks.
+The department provides computer stations for residents and access to the Internet for information retrieval and medical data base search - any special programs or features to beef this up?.
 Residents participate in continuing medical education courses sponsored by the department and in the education of medical students rotating through the department.

 Each resident is enrolled in the American Academy of Ophthalmology's basic science self-study course, with self-instruction supplemented by weekly study sessions involving all residents.
 Acquisition of technical and surgical skills is guided by the Skills Transfer Checklist, - in site twice - same as reference in PGY II? a programmed course required of all residents. link to this document?

 Residents receive regular objective evaluations of their performance by faculty.
 While readily accessible at any time, semiannual meetings with the Program Director and annual meetings with the Chair for scheduled on-on-one discussion are held.
 All residents are required to take the annual Ophthalmic Knowledge Assessment Program (OKAP) examination.
 Add a link to that site?
 Add something about where are residents fit nationally and/or the annual award given at graduation or ?

 For additional information about the KU Ophthalmology residency program, contact Audrey Morrison, Residency Coordinator, at 913-588-6660.